originphp/framework/origin/docs/plugins.md

 The plugin name in load should be `CamelCase`, but the folder should be `underscored`.

-If you did not use the make plugin then follow these steps.
+If you did not use the generate plugin then follow these steps.

 ## Setup Routing